Pattern Construction for Boy’s Suits

 Festive children’s suits are worn as communion suits, confirmation suits or for weddings and other celebrations.
 High-quality suits for little boys are an absolute eye-catcher at every celebration.
 The children’s suit shown here consists of a jacket, pleated trousers, waistcoat and shirt.
 Festive children’s fashion can always take some colour, so this suit can be sewn in a royal blue, bright red or frog green.
 For a flower child at a wedding, the fabric of the groom’s suit could also be used.
 For children’s clothing, particular attention should be paid to wearing comfort and fabric quality, as children’s skin is still very sensitive.
 This means that you should make sure that all seams are flat and that you do not use too rough or scratchy fabrics.

-This article is an excerpt from the book KOB Schnittkonstruktion.
+This article is an excerpt from the (german speaking) book KOB Schnittkonstruktion.
 Further instructions, basic pattern blocks, all variations shown here, as well as numerous other pattern designs for children’s clothing can be found in this book.

 Pattern Construction for Boy’s Suit